parsahemmasi/image-histogram-equalizer-on-zynq/README.md

 ## Introduction
 Every grayscale picture consists of some pixels between 0 and 255 value.
-0 value for a pixel represents that the pixel's color is totally black and 255 value represents that the pixel' color is totally white.
+0 value for a pixel represents that the pixel's color is totally black and 255 value represents that the pixel's color is totally white.

 So, if the histogram of a picture is on the left side, the image is a dark image and if the histogram of a picture is on the right side the image is a bright image.